 Image: Example domains organized by Moz Spam Score.

-Ahrefs is in search for the best solution that will accurately identify bad links.
+Ahrefs is in search of the best solution that will accurately identify bad links.
 But so far, they haven’t found a way that can be as precise as a manual review.
-Therefore, the whole process of detecting spammy links comes down to the following steps:
+Therefore, the whole process of detecting spammy backlinks comes down to the following steps:

 Image Source: Ahrefs